ThePrimeagen/fem-algos/lessons/03-our-first-datastructure/B-array.md

 ---

 ### Array
 Yes.
 Array.
-I know you are all thinking... but i know this.
+I know you are all thinking... "but i know this."

 <br/>
 <br/>